z93blom/aoc2024/README.md

 The source template by https://github.com/encse/adventofcode was MIT at the time of writing/copying.
 The https://adventofcode.com/2024/about about page states that the inputs and the puzzle are not to be added to the repository.
 A quick summary of the puzzle is created, and the input files are not tracked in the repository.
-They are

 # Setting the session variables
 The application depends on two environment variables.